volkue/Calculator/README.md

 # Calculator

-This calculator is a good app.
-It can **add, subtract, multiply, divide** numbers and give a result of these operations
+This is first edition of simple calculator.
+It can **add, subtract, multiply, divide** numbers and give a result of these operations.